 triggeredfield, which lets you filter monitors by how long they’ve been triggered.

-groupfield, which helps you narrow down search results for monitors grouped by more than one thing.
+groupfield, which helps you narrow down search results for monitors grouped by more than one tag.
 Say you have a monitor grouped by

 env.
 You search for this monitor by title and get four rows, where the groups are